-- 1. Prior to construction this site was generally used for farming purposes and two broad swales crossed the site.
-A smaller secondary swale is mapped immediately to the southeast of Building 5.
-Even after filling this swale, groundwater will likely still migrate through the fill soil in the area of this swale. - 2.
+- 1. Prior to construction this site was generally used for farming purposes.
+The site begins to drop off into a swale on the east end of Building 7.
+Even after filling this swale, groundwater will likely still migrate through the fill soil toward the swale to the east. - 2.
 This site is planned to have moderate fill depths.
-In some areas, the fill is planned to exceed 5 feet in depth on the east edge of the building. - a.
+In some areas, the fill is planned to be up to 8 feet in depth.
+On the west side of the building, some areas may require cuts up to 2 feet to bring the area to final grade. - a.
 Fill material was encountered during drilling and was actively being placed during and still after completion of drilling operations.
 While on site it was apparent that several different types of fill were being placed.
 Depth shown on the boring log may be different than what is encountered due to the ongoing placement of fill across the site. - b.
 Compaction equipment was observed at the site.
-Density tests and field reports prepared by UES and were provided for our review.
-In general, compaction of recently placed fill was at 96.0% and varied from optimum at 1.5 to 2.1% above. - 3.
-Consolidation testing was completed on residual and remolded samples of soil from the project site.
+Density tests and field reports prepared by UES for Lot 7 were provided for our review.
+In general, compaction of recently placed fill on Lot 7 ranged from 95.0% to +100.0% and varied from optimum at +0.5% to +3.5% above.

+- 3. Consolidation testing was completed on residual and remolded samples of soil from the project site.
 The remolded samples were moisture conditioned and compacted to generally match the condition of the fill being placed on the site.
 Stress strain relationships of the residual soils were generally as expected for residual soils in the area.
 Strain amounts for the remolded soils were higher than we expected.
-This may result in higher than expected settlement amounts within the fill soils being placed by the earthwork contractor.

-- 4. Plasticity fat clays, CH, fill soils were found onsite and have a medium to high swelling or expansive potential. - 5.
+This may result in higher than expected settlement amounts within the fill soils being placed by the earthwork contractor. - 4.
+Plasticity fat clays, CH, fill soils were found onsite and have a medium to high swelling or expansive potential. - 5.
 Buildings bearing on deep and shallow fills have an increased risk for differential settlement.
 This can also be said for buildings bearing on residual soils and fill soils.
 It is critical that fill material be placed in accordance with the recommendations outlined in this report to help reduce settlement.